anton-k/mig/README.md

 ## Specific servers

 If we write server of specific type.
-For example if we write JSON API with IO-based server we can import specific route newtype-wrapeprs:
+For example if we write JSON API with IO-based server we can import specific route newtype-wrappers:

 ```haskell
 import Mig.Json.IO